 About Our Hematology Program

-Physicians and scientists are still trying to grasp the causes behind myeloma, leukemia, and lymphoma, the three major groups of blood cancers.
-But there is positive news: Advances in cancer care are increasing survival rates, leading to better blood cancer treatments and curing an increasing number of patients with these blood diseases.
-The goal of physicians at Smilow Cancer Hospital is to cure blood cancers, or at least manage them as chronic conditions, depending on the stage and type of a patient's blood cancer.
-Highly specialized physicians with international reputations lead disease- based teams made up of specially trained data managers, research nurses, clinical nurses and care coordinators, providing each patient with highly individualized care.
+Physicians and scientists are still trying to grasp the causes behind myeloma, leukemia and lymphoma, the three major groups of blood cancers.
+But there is positive news: Advances in cancer care, some of which came from research at Yale Cancer Center, are increasing survival rates, leading to better blood cancer treatments and curing an increasing number of patients with these blood diseases.

 At Smilow Cancer Hospital, we have an expert hematopathology diagnostic team capable of pathologic review of lymph nodes and bone marrow with in-depth molecular and cytogenetic analysis.
 Every diagnostic technique is available including: bone marrow examination, bone imaging, M protein analysis, cytogenetics, immunophenotyping, and FISH and PCR analysis.
 Diagnostic analysis also includes relevant genetic testing and the identification of markers of prognosis.
 Yale Cancer Center maintains a tissue bank used for novel research studies in blood cancer treatment and prevention.